wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 After payload is encrypted it needs to be delivered within WAMP message to destination part.
 This is done using WAMP AP [Payload Passthru Mode](#payload-passthru-mode).

+#### Encrypted Payload Flows

+There are few possible encrypted message flows:

+* PUBLISHing an encrypted message to a topic.
+In this case **Publisher** choose secret key to encrypt data and all subscribers interested in that data must get that key.
+* CALLing an RPC with plain unencrypted payload and receiving encrypted results.
+In this case **Callee** choose secret key to encrypt data and **Caller** must get that key.
+* CALLing an RPC with encrypted payload and receiving plain unencrypted results.
+In this case **Caller** choos secret key to encrypt data and **Callee** must get that key.
+* CALLing an RPC with encrypted payload and receiving encrypted results.
+In this case there are 2 bidirectional flows with encrypted data.
+In general every peer can use its own secret key and other peer has to obtain that key.
+This can be suboptimal in some cases, especially with `Shared Registration`/`Sharded Registration` AP features and may be improved by **Caller** requesting to use the same key to encrypt the result.
+So only one secret key request will be needed.

 #### Key Distribution {#keydist}

 After encrypted message is delivered to destination target, how Peer can decrypt it if it doesn't have a secret key?